inpsyde/composer-asset-compiler/README.md

 This package is a Composer plugin that has the scope to pursuit the latter approach.

-It means that in version control we *don't* have to keep compiled frontend assets, but they are built after the package that contains them is pulled via Composer, no matter how "deep" in the dependency tree the packages are.
+It means that **in version control we *don't* have to keep compiled frontend assets**, but they are built after the package that contains them is pulled via Composer, no matter how "deep" in the dependency tree the packages are.